drewtodd/ocsr-newsletter/content/issues/2023-09/venerable-master.md

 ## Applying Stoic Wisdom to Our Modern Lives: Part 1 – Reflection
 Greetings, brothers.
 Our journey through the rich history of Stoic philosophy has so far acquainted us with its prominent figures – Zeno, Epictetus, Seneca, and Marcus Aurelius.
 As we've uncovered their timeless wisdom, the question that naturally arises is, “How can I apply these Stoic principles to my modern-day life?”

 Wonder no more.
-This article marks the beginning of a pivot in our series where we focus on practical applications., focusing on three essential Stoic practices:
+This article marks the beginning of a pivot in our series where we look at practical applications, focusing on three essential Stoic practices:

 1. **Reflection**
 2. **Negative Visualization**